-Another two examples of multi-parameter imaging and image fusion are shown in Figs. 8 and 9.
+Examples of multi-parameter imaging and image fusion are shown in Figs. 7 and 8.
 An examination of the images shown in those figures reveals 4 components of breast tissue.
 The underlying fatty tissue presents itself as regions of low sound speed (dark) and low attenuation (dark).
-The denser glandular tissue has a higher sound speed and appears lighter.
+The denser glandular tissue has higher sound speed and appears lighter.
 Similarly, the higher attenuation levels indicate a lighter appearance in the attenuation images.
 Both types of images highlight the denser tissue.
 On the other hand, the reflection images trace the reflecting interfaces associated with fibrous stroma of the breast.
-All three images are sensitive to the presence of masses which show up as regions of high sound speed and high attenuation.
-Their appearance in the reflection images is usually manifested as a combination of local changes in echotexture and/or a distortion of the fibrous stroma, often referred to as architectural distortion.
-An examination of the fusion images in Figs 8 and 9 shows that the components of the breast can be segregated by color such that the fatty regions present dark shades of red, glandular tissue is bluish and stromal structure is bright red.
-The masses tend to show up as evan in color because of the contributions of sound speed and attenuation.
+All three images are sensitive to the presence of masses which show up as regions of local changes in echotexture and/or a distortion of the fibrous stroma, often referred to as architectural distortion.
+An examination of the fusion images in Figs. 7-8 shows that the components of the breast can be segregated by color such that the fatty regions present dark shades of red, glandular tissue is bluish and stromal structure is bright red.
+The masses tend to show up as cyan in color because of the contributions of sound speed and attenuation.

-Figure 8: Cancer mass shows up as a high sound speed (top left), high attenuation (top right) region at the 2 o'clock position.
+Figure 7.
+Cancer mass shows up as a high sound speed (top left), high attenuation (top right) region at the 2 o'clock far position.
 Reflection image (bottom) reveals some disruption of fibrous stroma.
 The fusion image (bottom right) combines these observations.

-Figure 9.
-Cancer mass shows up as a high sound speed (top left), high attenuation (top right) region at the 10 o'clock position.
-Reflection image (bottom) reveals a corresponding change in echotexture.
+Figure 8.
+Cancer mass shows up as a high sound speed (top left), high attenuation (top right) region at the 10 o'clock mid position.
 The fusion image (bottom right) combines these observations.